-Now-a-days people always talk about being proactive.
-But what does it mean in real sense?
-First we will give the literal meaning and then we will go in depth and explain what actually being proactive means.
+Nowadays, people always talk about being proactive.
+But what does it mean in the real sense?

-Why you should be proactive in your career and in life?
+Why should you be proactive in your career and life?

 There are several reasons.
 Let’s look at them one by one.